Natural Language Processing

-I am enrolled in GSLT as a PhD student since Spetember 16th, 2010.
-My interests are in creation of language resources, unsupervised methods and computational historical linguistics.
-I am also a member at CLT, the Centre for Language Technology at Göteborg.
+I am enrolled at GSLT as a PhD student since September 16th, 2010.
+My interests are in computational historical linguistics, creation of language resources, and unsupervised methods in NLP.
+I am also affiliated with Centre for Language Technology in Göteborg.

-Properties of phoneme N -grams across the world’s language families.
+with Lars Borin.
+Properties of phoneme N -grams across the world’s language families. pdf

 A Computational Model of the Phonetic Space and Its Applications.
 In process